egmont-security-team/mde-fixit-integration/README.md

 ### Known problem

 In Azure, an Azure Function on a Consumption Plan is only allowed to run for 10 minutes.
-This policy is encforced by Azure since a Consumption Plan does not allocated static resources.
+This policy is enforced by Azure since a Consumption Plan does not allocated static resources.
 The only way to fix this is by changing the Azure App plan to premium.
-This cost a lot more money (900 DKK/Month) and are therefore not preffered right now.
+This costs a lot more money (900 DKK/Month) and are therefore not preferred right now.